 The art of mixology

 Mimi Byrne is a mixologist who was born and bred in south London.
 She has worked in a number of restaurants and bars, most recently at Fred Sirieix and Andi Oliver’s One Love pop up.
-We spoke to her about the profession and got her to create some bespoke drinks for us inspired by our forthcoming Island Dreams collection.
+I spoke to her about the profession and got her to create some bespoke drinks inspired by my forthcoming Island Dreams collection.

 What is it about mixology that gets you excited?